alen-cell/alen-cell/README.md

-- 👋 Hi, I’m @alen-cell
+- 👋 Hi, I’m @alen-cell,my name is Aurora;
 - 👀 I’m interested in CG, art and science
-- 🌱 I’m currently learning art
+- 🌱I'm an Technical Artist from Alibaba;
 - 💞️ I’m looking to collaborate on Unreal engine, mit media lab
 - 📫 How to reach me wechat 17761712708